How I Travel Hacked the Luxury Honeymoon of My Dreams

 Be aware that resort fees and parking aren't free.
 Our stays at the hotel were completely free (we didn't even have to pay taxes!).
 However, we were responsible for resort fees and parking costs.
 During our time in Maui, those costs ranged from $35-$70 per night.
 Because I knew we would be charged, I made sure to save a few hundred dollars in a separate savings account before we left for the trip.

-Taylor Milam is a contributor to MoneyGeek.com and has her own blog called Freedom from Money.
-She is the assistant director of communications at the University of California at San Diego.
+Taylor Milam is a contributor to MoneyGeek.com and has written on the topic of finance for a number of online publications." target="_blank">Freedom from Money.
+She was previously the assistant director of communications at the University of California at San Diego.

 Leave a Comment

 - 1 Mastering the Art of the Down Payment by Money Geek Team